ec-jrc/lisflood-code/3_step5_model-initialisation/index.md

     <setoption choice="1"  name="writeNetcdf"/>
 ```

-4) Set split routing option to not active in in <lfoptions> section of Settings.XML file using:
+4) Set split routing option to active in in <lfoptions> section of Settings.XML file using:
 ```xml
     <setoption choice="1" name="SplitRouting"/>
 ```